AlecTraas/computational-geo-lab/Portfolios/Matthew.md

 But, I am currently running into an issue with the eigenvectors of this new, transformed matrix.
 Using numpy's builtin linear algebra library, I was able to find the eigenvalues and associated eigenvectors of the matrix.
 For a steady state probability vector, I am aiming to find an eigenvalue of 1 within these values, and luckily I am finding this eigenvalue as an output.
 Where I am running into an issue is with the associated eigenvector, which unfortunately does not resemble a probability vector as the sum is not equal to one.

+## Week 10

+This week I wrapped up my work on implementing the pagerank algorithm as a stochastic process.
+I found the issue I was running into last week (probability vector not adding to 1) was easily fixed after renormalizing the vector to sum to 1.
+This aligned the output I was receiving for my linear algebra pagerank algorithm with that of the pagerank output of my brunt force approach as well as the networkX version of the algorithm.